-- Conduct a survey of families and students to gauge perceptions about the school, its effectiveness, and their place in it. - Use different formats to elicit feedback from parents, including direct and indirect outreach such as surveys, online meetings forums, focus groups, parent meetings, and suggestion boxes. - Build opportunities for the teaching staff, school leadership, and parents to provide feedback with each other regarding the child's well-being and academic process.
+- Conduct a survey of families and students to gauge perceptions about the school, its effectiveness, and their place in it. - Use different formats to elicit feedback from parents, including direct and indirect outreach, such as surveys, online meeting forums, focus groups, parent meetings, and suggestion boxes. - Build opportunities for the teaching staff, school leadership, and parents to provide feedback to each other regarding a child's well-being and academic process.

-- How are you soliciting input from stakeholders regarding their perceptions about the schools? - How are stakeholders from often underrepresented voices represented? - Do all voices at the table have a meaningful opportunity to influence decisions? - What tools need to be created to solicit that input? - Who is accountable for developing and distributing those tools? - What is needed to adjust perceptions about turnaround schools, if negative, from stakeholders? - How are you showing them turnaround school progress? - Is information easily understood and used by all intended audiences?
+- How are you soliciting input from interested parties regarding their perceptions about the schools? - How are community members from often-underrepresented voices represented? - Do all voices at the table have a meaningful opportunity to influence decisions? - What tools need to be created to solicit such input? - Who is accountable for developing and distributing those tools? - What is needed to adjust community members' perceptions about turnaround schools, if negative? - How are you showing them turnaround school progress?

+• Is information easily understood and used by all intended audiences?
 Are translation services employed as needed for parent audiences?

-Utilizing constructive criticism and feedback (4.2.60)
+Utilizing Constructive Criticism and Feedback (4.2.60)